-The Group uses a market leading governance risk and compliance ("GRC") software platform to efficiently manage the ERM process.
-The architecture of the system is such that risk identification is initiated by considering the activities which create value for the Group.
+The Group uses a market leading governance risk and compliance ("GRC") software platform called Camms to efficiently manage the ERM process.
+The system has been configured to support a tiered approach to risk management such that risk identification is initiated by considering which governing body should have oversight of the risk identified.